 In addition to this, Yoga is becoming popular day by day and has become a wave which is sweeping across the globe.
 In this course we introduce yoga as a science of Holistic living and not merely as yoga postures.
 During the course the student is taught the concepts of Yoga for the treatment and prevention of various psychosomatic and life style related ailments.
 This course has the vision of producing yoga professional so that they could teach yoga therapy in a paramedical department of a hospital with the ability to select specific safe practice modules for different diseases.

-I. Title of the Programme: The programme shall be called "M.Sc.
-YOGA"
+- I. Title of the Programme: The programme shall be called "M.A.
+YOGA" - II.
+Aim of the Programme: The aim of the programme is to produce "Yoga therapists for a clinical set up"

 II.
 Programme Objectives: